RavingKoala/RavingKoala.github.io/projects/MouseGestures/boilerplate.md

     DisplayFps: 60, // int
     DisplaySpeed: 200, // px/s
     DisplayPause: 2000, // int, miliseconds of delay between finishing the animation, and starting the next
-    DisplayTrailLength: 100, // int, px how length of the trail
+    DisplayTrailLength: 100, // int, px length of the trail
     DisplaySquareOffArea: true, // bool, if displayDOM is not square, make it a square and center area
     DisplayStrokePadding: 10, // px of the displayed gesture within the displayField